sosy-lab/benchexec/doc/container.md

 This is recommended to improve reproducibility of results.
 Contrary to using a VM, the application is still executed with native performance, because it is run directly on the host kernel, without any additional layers.
+By using an overlay filesystem (if available), the benchmarked process can still read from the host filesystem, but not modify any files except where specifically allowed.

 The features of container mode are: